 Tissue damage causes neural patterns on the basis of which your organism is in a state of pain.
 If you are conscious, those same patterns can also allow you to know you have pain.
 But whether or not you are conscious, tissue damage and the ensuing sensory patterns also cause the variety of automated responses outlined above, from a simple limb withdrawal to a complicated negative emotion.
 In short, pain and emotion are not the same thing.

-I maintained this view roughly intact until 2013, when comments by Carl Shulman similar to those quoted above forced me to re-evaluate.
-It really doesn't make sense to specially privilege self-reflection once we extricate ourselves from the dualism-like trap of thinking that consciousness is a special event that suddenly turns on when we notice ourselves thinking.
-Rather, noticing ourselves thinking is just one immediate way in which we can realize that thinking is happening, but neuroscience shows us other ways.
+I maintained this view roughly intact until 2013, when observations by Carl Shulman similar to those comments of his I quoted above forced me to re-evaluate.
+I realized that it doesn't make sense to specially privilege a very particular kind of high-level self-reflection once we extricate ourselves from the dualism-like trap of thinking that consciousness is a special event that suddenly turns on when we notice ourselves having perceptions.
+Rather, high-level, quasi-verbal noticing of ourselves having perceptions is just one specific way in which we can realize that perception is happening, but neuroscience shows us other ways.

 This discussion reports:

 Mr. Shulman thinks it is reasonable to expect that our moral intuitions, by default, would not treat some kinds of cognitive processes as morally relevant — specifically, those cognitive processes of which “we” (our central, stream-of-consciousness decision-making center) have no conscious awareness, e.g. the enteric nervous system, the non-dominant brain hemisphere, and other cognitive processes that are “hidden” from “our” conscious awareness.
 Upon reflection, Mr. Shulman does not endorse this intuitive discounting of the moral value of these hidden-to-“us” cognitive processes.